achmadrifaldi/scraping/README.md

   2. Import scraping.sql to mysql database
   3. Rename .env.example to .env
   4. Update environment variable in .env file
+  5. In scraping.rb update URL_LIST with your ant miner URL

 # Basic Usage